AMSAT-NA/PacSatFSKBoard/NOTES.md

 The BOARD1\_RF\_BYPASS and BOARD2\_RF\_BYPASS lines can be combined, you are only using one of them at a time.
 This will simplify the design a bit and remove a part.

+Remove the 0 ohm resistor between the LNA and BPF.
+You can remove the inductor there to disconnect the sections. - Actually, leave that in place and put a U.FL connector on each side so it can be easily separated.
+Also change the capacitor between the PA and the output filter to a 0 ohm resistor.

 # Not going to do